StevenGerardini/Data-Analyst-Portfolio/README.md

 # Steven Gerardini - Data Analyst Portfolio

 ## About
-This repository showcases various projects I've worked on highlighting my skills in data collection with Web Scraping, data wrangling, data exploration, statistical analysis, and data visualizations.
-Each project are done using a combination of Python, SQL, Excel, and PowerBi.
+This repository showcases various projects I've worked on, highlighting my skills in data collection(including web scraping), data wrangling, data exploration, statistical analysis, and data visualization.
+Each project is completed using a combination of Python, SQL, Excel, and PowerBi.

 ## Overview